telerik/ajax-docs/controls/asyncupload/security.md

 There are three `appSettings` keys you should add to your `web.config` to ensure information security with file uploads:

-1. set a custom `Telerik.AsyncUpload.ConfigurationEncryptionKey`.
+1. Set a custom `Telerik.AsyncUpload.ConfigurationEncryptionKey`.

-2. set a custom `Telerik.Upload.ConfigurationHashKey`.
+2. Set a custom `Telerik.Upload.ConfigurationHashKey`.

 3. set the `Telerik.Upload.AllowedCustomMetaDataTypes` key.
 Check the [Metadata Type Whitelisting](#allowedcustommetadatatypes) section to avoid any breaking changes.